 2011

-Flights of Nancy launched
+Flights of Nancy launches

 2012

-Apple launches the iPad with retina display
+Apple launches the iPad with Retina display.

-Dream It Get IT (DIGIT) is born
+Dream It Get IT

 Goodbye Sweet & Maxwell

 Apple launches the iPad Mini.
-No retina screen, yet…
+No Retina screen yet.

 The Union